 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
 Financial instruments are recognized on the statement of financial position when the Company becomes a party to the instrument's contractual obligations.
-The Company's financial assets include cash and cash equivalents, trade and other receivables and its financial liabilities primarily comprise accounts payables and debt.
+The Company's financial assets include cash and cash equivalents, restricted cash, accounts receivables and its financial liabilities primarily comprise accounts payables and accrued liabilities, and debt obligations.